T.K.O. (The Knock Out)

 T.K.O.
 (The Knock Out) is the eighth studio album by American singer-songwriter Mya.
-It is the follow-up to her album Smoove Jones (2016) and was released April 20, 2018, on her label Planet 9 to commemorate the twentieth anniversary of her debut album Mya (1998).
-Recorded between 2015–2016, T.K.O. is solely produced in its entirely by musician and producer Lamar "MyGuyMars" Edwards with additional production from Los Da Mystro, Lyle LeDuff, Hardwerk and Khirye Tyler.
+It was released April 20, 2018, on her label Planet 9, in commemoration of the twentieth anniversary of her self-titled debut album, Mya (1998).
+A follow-up to Smoove Jones (2016), T.K.O. was recorded between 2015 and 2016.
+The album features primary production by Lamar "MyGuyMars" Edwards, with additional production from Los Da Mystro, Lyle LeDuff, Hardwerk and Khirye Tyler.

-Sonically, T.K.O. is a contemporary R&B album fusing elements of 1970s and 1990s R&B with a more modern, contemporary sound and serves as departure from her previous studio effort Smoove Jones, which paid homage to traditional R&B from the 1970s, '80s, and '90s.
-T.K.O. has spawned five singles – "Ready for Whatever", "You Got Me", "Damage", "Knock You Out" and "Open".
+Sonically, T.K.O. is a contemporary R&B album fusing elements of 1970s and 1990s R&B with a more modern, contemporary sound, marking a departure from the traditional R&B style of Smoove Jones.
+It received generally positive reviews, with critics praising it as a strong and polished R&B album that highlights Mya's artistry, blends contemporary and classic influences.
+Commercially, T.K.O. opened and peaked at number 41 on the US Independent Albums chart, where it remained for one week.

+Planet 9 released five singles in the lead-up to and following the album's release: "Ready for Whatever", "You Got Me", "Damage", "Knock You Out", and "Open," although none of them achieved chart success.
+To further promote the album, Mya embarked on the T.K.O.
+Tour, her fourth concert tour, which ran from June to September 2018 and included 25 performances, featuring several selected international dates.